kiratech/labs/Through-The-Looking-Glass/Test-Telemetry-Python-Stage-3.md

  * Debugger PIN: 197-316-231
 ```

-The frontend application will be as usual listening at the [http://172.18.0.1:5000](http://172.18.0.1:5000)
+The frontend application will, as usual, be listening at the [http://172.18.0.1:5000](http://172.18.0.1:5000)
 address.

-Not that since the scrape configuration for Prometheus on the stage 2
+Note that since the scrape configuration for Prometheus on the stage 2
 applications is still present, there will still be some `GET` actions, but this
 time the result for them will be a 404, not found, because we're not exposing
 anymore metrics this way (we're pushing them to the `otel-collector`):